Presidency reports

 The event successfully ended with a guided tour through Riga and a dinner attended by all the members.
 The two-day Centre Directors meeting concluded with expressions of gratitude for the active participation and collaborative spirit demonstrated by all attendees.

-The BUP National Centre in Lithuania, which is located at Kaunas University of Technology, held the BUP Presidency.
-This is their presidency report.
+The BUP National Centre in Lithuania, which was located at Kaunas University of Technology, held the BUP Presidency.
+This is their Presidency report.

 Throughout the BUP Lithuanian National Centre's presidency, the primary focus was dedicated to orchestrating three of BUP's annual events, successfully executed through collaborative efforts with the three esteemed members of the BUP network: Klaipėda University, Vilnius University, and Kaunas University of Technology.
 The key contributors to this success were the seamless cooperation among representatives from all three BUP participating universities in Lithuania, the equitable distribution of responsibilities in event organisation, and a steadfast commitment to ensuring the highest quality of each event.